 For starters, the ambiance and theming at Mythos is really solid.
 Mythos is located in the Lost Continent land at Islands of Adventure.
 This land is basically a continent that people lost (astute observation, right?)…or to ancient mythology, and legends.

-The name ‘Mythos’ is reflective of this, and looks like a cavern that pays homage to the gods whose legends so frequently play a prominent role in this mythology.
+The name ‘Mythos’ is reflective of its design, as the seating area looks like it’s carved out of a cavern that pays homage to the gods whose legends so frequently play a prominent role in this mythology.

 Just as important as that atmosphere is the menu…and the prices on that menu.
-Virtually every entree is under $20, and this includes swordfish, salmon, and beef medallions.
-Yes, this is a sit-down restaurant in a theme park.
 Before my visit, I had always heard Mythos described as “fine dining” (I wouldn’t call it that), and I expected “theme park fine dining” prices to go along with that.